 Resources for Windows 7 Compatibility

-The Microsoft Windows 7 Compatibility Center is the first place to look to check if your device is really compatible with Windows 7, or not.
+The Microsoft Windows 7 Compatibility Center (no longer available) was the first place to look to check if your device is really compatible with Windows 7, or not.

 For specific hardware compatibility questions, you can also try the Microsoft forum.